Shearing approach to gauge-invariant Trotterization: Example: Compact U(1) plaquettes

-\emph{Compact U(1) plaquettes.}--- The shearing of plaquettes is explained below by first considering a toy model, two-link `plaquette': two links joined end to end.
+The shearing of plaquettes is explained below by first considering a toy model, two-link ``plaquette'': two links joined end to end.
 The toy plaquette highlights every key feature of solving plaquette operators using shears, but is more easily visualized than the case of four links.
-The generalization to the four-link plaquette is summarized thereafter.
+The generalization to the four-link (true) plaquette is summarized thereafter.

-Consider two links labeled `1' and `2' with their truncated `plaquette' operator given by
+Consider two links labeled 1 and 2 with their truncated plaquette operator given by

 A consequence of $ [ \hat{U}_1 \hat{U}_2^\dagger , \hat{E}_1 + \hat{E}_2 ] = 0 $ is that the electric configurations that can be mixed by $ \hat{U}_1 \hat{U}_2^\dagger $ lie on various one-dimensional lines in the space of electric quantum numbers.
-As illustrated in Fig. \ref{fig:toyShear}, these transitions can be aligned with one axis by a shear in the 12-plane:
+As illustrated in Fig.~\ref{fig:toyShear}, these transitions can be aligned with one axis by a shear in the 12-plane,